Your Trusted Plumbers in Olathe, KS

 Oftentimes, discolored water is associated with an aging water heater or rusty pipes.
 It usually is safe to drink, but we recommend calling a local plumber to check it out.
 If it is red, yellow, or a rusty color it is often related to your water heater. blackish water is usually associated with mildew, and greenish water can be due to algae in the water supply as well.

 What Size of Sump Pump Do I Need?

 The required horsepower for your sump pump is usually determined by the area of drainage connected to the sump, the depth of groundwater, the depth of the basement, and a few other small factors (most houses use a 1/3 hp pump).
-We recommend consulting with a plumber or sump pump expert to make sure you get the appropriate size for your home.
+We recommend consulting with an Olathe plumber or sump pump expert to make sure you get the appropriate size for your home.